webcomponents/webcomponents.org/DESIGN.md

 #### Permissionless importing

 We want to make importing packages as transparent as possible, so that they require no special permission or ownership of packages to import.
 Any anonymous users should be able to request that an npm package is imported.
-So we need to make importing fast, idempotent (when there is nothig to update), and rate-limited to protect against abuse and DOS.
+So we need to make importing fast, idempotent (when there is nothing to update), and rate-limited to protect against abuse and DOS.

 The catalog will record in the database when a package was imported, what the versions were at import time, and whether the package was a valid, custom-elements containing packge.
 This will let us know quickly and cheaply whether to read any information from npm to attempt another import.